mqsrr/CoffeeSpace/README.md

 4. Postman will import the collection, and you will be able to see the available requests and their associated details.

 After importing the collection, you can explore the endpoints, customize the request parameters, and execute the requests against the project's APIs directly from Postman.
 This allows you to easily test and interact with the functionality provided by the project.

-## Contributing

-Contributions to CoffeeSpace project are always welcome!
-If you have any ideas, suggestions or improvements in mind, I would be more than happy to have them!
-You can start contributing by forking the repository, making your changes and submitting a pull request.

-**Please make sure to follow the code style.**

 ## Related